respawn-app/FlowMVI/docs/faq.md

 * Use `T.withType<Type>(block: Type.() -> Unit)` to cast your sub-states easier as the `(this as?
 State)?.let { } ?: this` code can look ugly.
 * Use `T.typed<Type>()` to perform a safe cast to the given state to clean up the code.
+* You don't have to have a top-level sealed interface.
+If it's simpler, you can just use a data class on the top level.

 ### I want to use a resource or a framework dependency in my store.
 How can I do that?